 Garage doors go through a lot of wear and tear.
+What do you do when your garage door is stuck?
 Other than your front door, they are the most used entrance and exit in the family home, and with that comes a lot of upkeep!
-Garage doors are bound to need maintenance now and then, particularly in harsh winters, power outages, or storms.
+Your garage doors are bound to need maintenance now and then, particularly in harsh winters, power outages, or storms.
 So, we’ve gone through and found the five most common reasons why your garage door won’t open or close and what to do when this happens.

 There is No Power Connection to the Motor

 The power’s out.
 What happens now?
 When there is no power connection to the motor on your garage door, it simply will not open or close.
 You could solve this issue quickly.
 For example, it may be an unplugged power cord.
 However, it could also be because of a blown fuse or circuit breaker – which is a more serious issue that will need a professional to come to fix.

 The photo-eye is a necessary and important safety feature to your garage door.
 In short, it is a safety feature to ensure your garage door doesn’t close on objects, pets, or people.
 When your garage door doesn’t close all the way, it could be because your sensor is blocked, dirty, or misaligned.
 If your photo-eye is simply dirty, wipe it with a soft cloth and keep an eye on it.
 If there is a misalignment, you might need to hire a professional to come and take a look.